mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 Prettier is effective for code formatting but can't judge if a comment is helpful, for example, or recommend the best JavaScript feature for a specific task.
 This document describes other conventions that we follow for such cases beyond formatting.

-To learn about the convention in detail, read the [Prettier documentation](https://prettier.io/docs/en/index.html).
+To learn more about the formatting conventions that are applied, read the [Prettier documentation](https://prettier.io/docs/en/index.html).

 ### Modern JavaScript features